ramitammela/ramitammela/README.md

 - 👋 Hi, I’m @ramitammela
 - 👀 I’m interested in ...
 Game development, Unity & Unreal Engine, Graphic design & Programming
 - 🌱 I’m currently learning ...
-Unreal Engine, 🇯🇵 language
+Unreal Engine, 🇯🇵 japanese(JLPT N3 in 2023)

 <!---
 ramitammela/ramitammela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.